Velocima/basic-postgresql-express-implimentation/README.md

 ### Installation

-- To start the server and database run `docker compose up`
+- Spin up the containers and start the server and database by running `docker compose up`
-- To stop the server and database run `docker compose down --remove-orphans --volumes`
+- Spin down the containers and stop the server and database by running `docker compose down --remove-orphans --volumes`

 ### Usage